X3r0byte/SendIt/README.md

 ## Disclaimer

 There is literally ZERO security precautions taken in this project.
-The idea is to give a small working sample of a real time chat app.
+The idea is to give a small working sample of a real time chat app to build around.
+Do not copy and paste this into a production server and expect it to not be a huge vulnerability.
 You've been warned.